How to configure a channel to resize pictures to a preset size.

 (300/150) x pixel width and height

-The resulting output file will have twice the amount of pixels width and height, and the total image size will be 4 times that of the original.
+The resulting output file will have twice the number of pixels, width, and height, and the total image size will be four times that of the original.

 When image resampling has also been enabled, you may choose a pixel width and enable fixed proportions.
 This means you can also change the proportion settings below.
-By choosing to leave the proportions unchanged, Color Factory will lock the pixel width while using a floating pixel height to retain the image proportions.
+By leaving the proportions unchanged, Color Factory will lock the pixel width while using a floating pixel height to retain the image proportions.
 By setting a pixel width and enabling Fixed proportions in the top drop-down list, the Fixed proportions settings below let you choose between:

 - leaving the proportions unchanged, in which case the pixel height will be adjusted to retain image proportions